heremaps/gluecodium/docs/internal/lime_loader.md

 * a name-to-element "[reference map](reference_resolution.md)", that is used in the resolution of late-bound references, as well as of documentation references, and of nesting relationships.
 * a list of individual model trees, each corresponding to a model element declared in the top scope of an IDL file.
-* a list of auxiliary model tree.
+* a list of auxiliary model trees.
 No code is generated for auxiliary elements themselves, but they still can be referred to by the "normal" elements.
 * a map of element-to-file names, used exclusively for error reporting.

 File parsing